Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Visualization and Evaluation

-We normalize the channel of each subcarrier to ensure consistent large-scale fading and uniform channel scaling.
-For visualization, the channel is divided by its largest peak, so all values range from 0 to 1.
+We apply min–max normalization to each subcarrier, dividing by its largest amplitude so that values range from 0 to 1 and ensuring uniform channel scaling for all experiments and downstream tasks.
 Table \ref{table:quadriga} details the parameters and settings.